 So to get started we used boxes and cut the flaps off and just fit all the paper clips around the edges.
-This way when you spay paint them you can easily get all of the sides.
+This way when you spray paint them you can easily get all of the sides.
 I would make sure you have a different box for each color.
 And you will want to make sure you paint the wreath as well.
-We did ours red, but you could do what ever color you wanted, just make sure the original color is obscured.
+We did ours red, but you could do whatever color you wanted, just make sure the original color is obscured.

 Then you simply alternate until you go all the way around the wreath.
 We did 10 blue ones all in a bunch and then alternated 5 red and 5 white until we went all the way around the wire.

 We then added some wood stars to the blue.
 Super easy and besides waiting for the spray paint to dry it was super fast.
-Our suggestion to you while your making this with your friends is have some snacks and visit while the paint dries 🙂
+Our suggestion to you while you're making this with your friends is having some snacks and visit while the paint dries :)

 Did you make some fun Independence Day crafts?
 Share them on the Paper Crafting Fanatics page, or leave me a link to your blog here so I can see what you have made.

-I hope you have a great 4th with your family and friends I’m off to enjoy the parade and my family.
-Hopefully you enjoyed my clothes pin wreath for 4th of July.
+I hope you have a great 4th with your family and friends I'm off to enjoy the parade and my family.
+Hopefully, you enjoyed my clothespin wreath for the 4th of July.
 Be sure to stock up on craft tools, that will surely make your project go better.